from a handpicked tutor in LIVE 1-to-1 classes

 - Step 2: Apply the required formula depending upon the given parameters,

-(i) For finding the equation of a straight line, given its slope or gradient and its intercept on the y-axis - slope intercept form.
+(i) For finding the equation of a line, given its slope or gradient and its intercept on the y-axis, use slope-intercept form.

-(ii) To find the equation of a straight line, given its slope and coordinates of one point that lies on the line - point slope form.
+(ii) To find the equation of a line, given its slope and coordinates of one point that lies on the line, use the point-slope form.

-(iii) For finding the equation of a straight line, given the coordinates of two points lying on it - two point form.
+(iii) For finding the equation of a line, given the coordinates of two points lying on it, use the two-point form.

-(iv) To write an equation, given the x-intercept and y-intercept - Intercept form. - Step 3: Rearrange the terms to express the equation of the line in standard form.
+(iv) To write an equation, given the x-intercept and y-intercept, use the intercept form. - Step 3: Rearrange the terms to express the equation of the line in standard form.

 Note: The alternate method for cases (ii), (iii), and (iv) can be to first calculate the slope by applying the slope formula using the given data and then finally applying the slope-intercept formula.